axonivy-market/market/market/connector/sftp/README.md

 ## Demo

-1. Click on **Datei zum uploaden** and select one file from your local directory.
+1. Click on **File to Upload** and select one file from your local directory.

    ![Upload-File](doc/images/Upload-File.PNG)